-If you have elected and are eligible for an instalment plan option to pay off your purchase monies, you will make annual payments towards that instalment plan.
+If you have elected and are eligible for an instalment plan option, you will make annual payments towards that instalment plan.

-What else could affect my application?
+What could affect my application?

-During the processing of your application, the department will also consider:
+During the processing of your application, the department will consider:

-- public rights of legal access through your lease - Crown timber rights - reserves, such as Travelling Stock Reserves, Trig Reserves, etc. - other parties' uses of your lease, such as pumps and/or pipelines, extractive industries, rights of way or tracks that provide access to other lands.
+- public rights of legal access through your lease - Crown timber rights - reserves, such as Travelling Stock Reserves, Trig Reserves, etc. - other parties' uses of your lease, such as for pumps and/or pipelines, extractive industries, rights of way or tracks that provide access to other lands.